Marcegaglia: The Marcegaglia Group Today

-Activities in the steel sector and other businesses generated over 4 billion euro turnover in 2013.
+Activities in the steel sector and other businesses generated over 7.5 billion euro turnover in 2023.

 Iron and Steel Operations

-In its 50 production establishments in Italy and overseas (Europe, USA, South America, Asia), it processes around 5.0 million tonnes of steel every year and produces daily almost 5,500 kilometres of welded tubes, sections, drawn products, panels, strips and sheets in stainless steel, carbon steel and aluminium, of all sizes and thicknesses, for use in the manufacture of automobiles, electrical appliances, heat exchangers, furniture and shelving; in the construction of buildings and large infrastructures; in metal structural work; in the papermaking industry, food industry, etc.
+In its 36 production establishments in Italy and overseas (Europe, USA, South America, Asia, Africa), it processes around 6.5 million tonnes of steel every year and produces daily almost 5,500 kilometres of ingots, slabs, billets, blooms, wire rods, drawn wires, coils, strips, sheets, pre-painted products, welded tubes, heavy plates, bars, handles, condensers and evaporators for household appliances, refrigeration coils, scaffolding, insulated panels, crash barriers, for use in the manufacture of automobiles, electrical appliances, heat exchangers, furniture and shelving; in the construction of buildings and large infrastructures; in metal structural work; in the papermaking industry, food industry, etc.

 Diversified Operations

-The Marcegaglia Group also has various subsidiary companies in a wide range of other industrial and non-industrial sectors, such as engineering, with the design and construction of metallurgical installations and establishments; metal structural work and electronic monitoring systems; the energy industry, with the design and construction of electrical power plants using biomass and photovoltaic panels; the environmental sector, supplying services for safety and environmental protection to businesses and individuals; metal products, with the manufacture of brooms, brushes and shovels for household cleaning; agriculture and livestock farming, with the management of agricultural estates and rearing facilities; and tourism and property (Forte Village, Pugnochiuso, Albarella and Stintino).
+The Marcegaglia Group also has various subsidiary companies in a wide range of other industrial and non-industrial sectors, such as engineering, with the design and construction of metallurgical installations and establishments; metal structural work and electronic monitoring systems; the energy industry, with the design and construction of electrical power plants using biomass and photovoltaic panels; the environmental sector, supplying services for safety and environmental protection to businesses and individuals; metal products, with the manufacture of brooms, brushes and shovels for household cleaning; agriculture and livestock farming, with the management of agricultural estates and rearing facilities; and tourism and property (Pugnochiuso, Albarella and Castel Monastero).